Gov. Newsom calls for L.A. council members to resign in wake of racist audio leak

 Gov. Gavin Newsom has gone on the record for the first time to call for the resignation of Los Angeles City Council members Kevin de León and Gil Cedillo following this month’s release of a secretly recorded audio recording in which the two men participated in a conversation where racist and offensive terms can be heard.

-Newsom made his remarks to a scrum of reporters following his debate with his November challenger, State Senator Brian Dahle.
+Newsom made his remarks to a scrum of reporters following his debate with his November challenger, state Sen. Brian Dahle.

 The comments come in the fallout of the recording’s release earlier this month.